Strategies to help you manage business risk

 To determine the most effective risk mitigation strategy for your business, you must first identify the risks, analyse them and evaluate their potential likelihood and impact.
 When you fully understand all the possible risks and their severity, you can begin to treat them.

-Most common strategies for treating the risk are:
+The most common strategies for treating the risk are:

 - transfer (sharing)